revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 - To understand REST let us first understand the-
   - What is a `resource`-
     - The key abstraction of information in REST is a resource.
     - There is no restriction on what a resource can be.
     - Any information that can be named can be a resource: a document or image, a temporal service (e.g., "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g., a person), and so on.
   - What is a `representation`-
-    - A JSON document can be used to represent the state of a particular resource.
-A resource can have many representations, such as JSON and/or XML documents, and the client can use content negotiation to request different representations of the same resource.
+    - A JSON document can be used to represent the state of a particular resource.A resource can have many representations, such as JSON and/or XML documents, and the client can use content negotiation to request different representations of the same resource.
   - What is a `state transfer`-
     - The state of a given resource can be retrieved and manipulated using representations.
 </blockquote>